-Dr. Robert M. Gates, former secretary of defense and former director of central intelligence, serves as the 35th national president of the Boy Scouts of America.
+Randall L. Stephenson, chairman and CEO of AT&T, serves as the 36th national president of the Boy Scouts of America.

-Gates has a long history of participation and service in the BSA.
-He is a past member of the National Executive Board; past president of the National Eagle Scout Association; a distinguished Eagle Scout; recipient of the Silver Buffalo Award, the highest commendation given by the BSA for extraordinary service to youth; and a Vigil Honor member of the Order of the Arrow, the highest mark of distinction and recognition for those with exceptional service and unselfish interests.
+Stephenson has a long history of support to and service in the BSA.
+He has served on the National Executive Board since 2005, and is a recipient of the Silver Buffalo Award — the highest commendation given by the BSA for extraordinary service to youth.